-I’ve graduated from Nanotechnology faculty of Academic University of Russian Academy of Science and moved to France, where I did my PhD in INSA-Lyon on optics of semiconductor nanowires.
-Next, I’ve been working in Nomura group on phononic crystals and currently, I am a project associate professor at the University of Tokyo, Institute of Industrial Science.
+I graduated from the Nanotechnology faculty of St. Petersburg Academic University and moved to France, where I did my Ph.D. on optics of semiconductor nanowires at INSA-Lyon.
+Next, I’ve been working in Nomura group on phononic crystals, and currently, I am a project associate professor at the University of Tokyo.
 My research is focused on phonon and heat transport in nanostructures.
-Specifically, I study ballistic thermal transport in nanowires, coherent heat conduction in phononic nanostructures, and heat conduction engineering for thermoelectrics.
+Specifically, I study ballistic thermal conduction in nanowires and phononic crystals for applications in thermoelectrics and microelectronics.

-Investigation of ballistic conduction of heat in semiconductor nanowires at different temperatures and length scales.
+Investigation of ballistic conduction of phonons and heat in semiconductors at nanoscale.

 In this project, I develop a new concept of heat manipulation based on particle properties of phonons"

-Theoretical and experimental studies of heat conduction control using pillar-based phononic crystals.
+Theoretical and experimental studies of coherent heat conduction in phononic crystals.